Sixties City

 10 - 19 At the start of the Sixties this entire block (listed as No.19) was the site of the Electricity building (originally the Saint James' and Pall Mall Electric Lighting Company) extending to Marshall Street.
 Read More Disused building entrance No.19 in 1967 From 1827 - 1892 there was a National School on part of this site.
 Number 13 was previously The Ship public house c.1784-1884) Street View View2

-20 - 21 Ravel shoes (Raoul Chausseurs of Oxford Street)
+20 - 21 Ravel shoes (Raoul Chausseurs of Oxford Street) later Mary Quant Colour Shop c.1980

 22 Cranks Salad Table Opened 21st June 1961.
 It was founded and owned by David and Kay Canter and Daphne Swann, and its flagship restaurant was later (1967-2001) at Marshall Street.
-London's first truly vegetarian restaurant.
-Later Kleptomania boutique c.1967 (Tommy Roberts and Charlie Simpson)
+London's first truly vegetarian restaurant. later Kleptomania boutique c.1967 (Tommy Roberts and Charlie Simpson)

 23 Donis (Andrew Spyropoulos) c.1957.
 23 also housed a company called Kepkold.

 24 Take 6 (Sidney Brent, who owned 14 branches in London).
-Later Cranks Shop (provisions store) 1969.
+This was originally the site of The Castle public house c.1824-1895 later Cranks Shop (provisions store) 1967 Advert

 25A Yvon boutique c.1968 Le Papillon c.1968?